-We welcome suggestions that will help us develop our collection to be more inclusive.
-Resources could focus on race, ethnicity, gender, sexual orientation, gender identity, gender expression, physical ability, socioeconomic class, or any other group that you identify.
-Suggestions for resources for general interest can be made using this form.
+The Library and SUSU welcome suggestions that will help us develop our collection to be more inclusive.
+Resources can be fiction or non-fiction, and could focus on race, ethnicity, gender, sexual orientation, gender identity, gender expression, physical ability, socioeconomic class, or any other group that you identify.
+Suggestions for resources for general interest can be made (anonymously if you prefer) using this form.

 Academics, please use our Library Resources Request form for books and other resources that you will be using to support teaching.